 Query OK, 0 rows affected

-/*Set the decimal places of seconds to 9 in the return value.*/
+/*Set the number of decimal places for seconds to 9 in the result.*/

 obclient> ALTER SESSION SET NLS_TIMESTAMP_TZ_FORMAT = 'YYYY-MM-DD HH24:MI:SS.FF TZR TZD';